open-quantum-safe/liboqs-cpp/README.md

 ---

-**liboqs-cpp** offers a C++ wrapper for the master branch of [Open Quantum Safe](https://openquantumsafe.org/) [liboqs](https://github.com/open-quantum-safe/liboqs/) C library, which is a C library for quantum-resistant cryptographic algorithms.
+**liboqs-cpp** offers a C++ wrapper for the [Open Quantum Safe](https://openquantumsafe.org/) [liboqs](https://github.com/open-quantum-safe/liboqs/) C library, which is a C library for quantum-resistant cryptographic algorithms.

 The wrapper is written in standard C++11, hence in the following it is assumed that you have access to a C++11 compliant complier. liboqs-cpp has been extensively tested on Linux, macOS and Windows platforms.
 Continuous integration is provided via Travis CI and AppVeyor.

 ## Pre-requisites

-liboqs-cpp depends on the [liboqs](https://github.com/open-quantum-safe/liboqs) C library; liboqs master branch must first be compiled as a Linux/macOS/Windows library (i.e. using `ninja install` with `-DBUILD_SHARED_LIBS=ON` during configuration), see the specific platform building instructions below.
+liboqs-cpp depends on the [liboqs](https://github.com/open-quantum-safe/liboqs) C library; liboqs must first be compiled as a Linux/macOS/Windows library (i.e. using `ninja install` with `-DBUILD_SHARED_LIBS=ON` during configuration), see the specific platform building instructions below.

 Contents
 --------